White balancing for more beauty [PART III]

 The Kenko Color Meter KCM-3100 (Minolta Colormeter IIIF)

-The Minolta Colormeter IIIF has been reborn in June 2015 as the Kenko Color Meter KCM-3100.
+The classic Minolta Colormeter IIIF was reborn in June 2015 as the Kenko Color Meter KCM-3100.

 The next color meter I got was the Kenko KCM-3100 which is a $799 color meter.
 Kenko is basically Minolta and also make a range of lightmeters that used to me made by Minolta.